 EL Manifesto - Lotteries in Europe: At the Service of the Common Good

-In light of the incoming European Parliament and the appointment of the new European Commission later this year, EL has published its Manifesto.
+With the new European Parliament taking office and in light of the appointment of the new European Commission later this year, EL has published its Manifesto, highlighting its eight most important focus points for the new EU Term.

 Lotteries are not just games of chance; they are integral to the social fabric of Europe.
 Operating for the public benefit since 1441, when in Bruges (Belgium) the first model was conceived, today’s lottery games are still widespread in all EU Member States.
 Most importantly, they continue to generate funds for the public benefit.